KyleKinsella/Random-Test-Data-Generation/README.md

 5. Finally the last step, this step involves you to install my jar file, this very important because the jar file is needed to run my software on another machine.

 # How to operate my software
+1. The jar file that you have downlaoded from my repository you are going to need to do the following.
+You need to go to your File Explorer - C: - Users - "Your Name" - eclipse - the committers folder - eclipse, then you need to put the jar file into the "dropins" and "plugins" folder.

+2. If you have your Eclispe open and running where you have just put in the jar file, you will need to restart your eclipse.